top of page

 • Business intelligence and reporting

-So, for example, if your organization is not in the manufacturing and distribution industry, you won’t require those specific features.
-Your requirements will depend on your business type, so you must work out exactly what features you’ll need right away.
-Certain industries require specific functionality or customizations – in those cases, it might be best to consider an ERP solution that has proven reliable and has features specific to your industry.
+Another factor that will determine your list is your industry.
+Certain industries may require specific functionality or customizations.
+In those cases, it might be best to consider an ERP solution that has proven reliable and has features specific to your industry.

 Another helpful way to determine functionality is to communicate with your employees, especially end-users of your business management solution.
 Some may even have recommendations of systems they’ve used in previous roles – and often, choosing a system that some of the team members are already familiar with helps cut down on training costs later and get their full support.